Photonsters/anycubic-photon-docs/FAQ.md

 - Remember that Z=0 is not the same as Home.

 ### How tight to the paper should I tram/level the build plate?
-If you are using the recommended paper method, the paper should be tight enough to pull but not be able to push, the build plate must grip the paper evenly.
+If you are using the recommended paper method, the paper should be tight enough to pull out with even resistance but not able to push back in.
+Remember that the build plate must grip the paper evenly.

 **Remember** that as you tighten the setting (grub) screw it will move the plate down a tiny fraction more.
-You will find that you cannot pull the paper anymore, so you should raise / backoff the build plate level by 0.1mm increments until the plate is gripping the paper with even resistance, and that you can pull but not push it back.
+You will find that you cannot pull the paper anymore, so you should raise / backoff the build plate level by 0.1mm (100um) until the plate is gripping the paper with even resistance, and that you can pull but not push it back.
 Then only set Z=0.
 - [Example leveling video - Youtube](https://youtu.be/Y0bz5nYwll0)
 - [Tight but not too tight example - Youtube](https://youtu.be/qEaNVfT8y9w)
 - [Detailed Anycubic leveling instructions - Youtube](https://youtu.be/bIMwjmVl3Ho?t=2m32s)

 ### What type of paper should I use to level the build plate?
 Just regular photocopy paper, they're generally around 80gsm, but any paper 70 ~ 120gsm should work too.
-Don't overthink it.
+Just ensure that the paper is clean and not creased or folded.

 ### I tried to tram the build plate but one side is tighter than the other?
 Using your fingers, push the opposite side of the plate when tightening the grub screw.
 Alternatively, if you're using the paper method, you can slip another strip of paper to the side which is too tight and then tighten the screw.
 You may need to try this a few times to get perfect level.